clay/clay-kiln/docs/input.md

 ### Simple List Data Format

 Simple List will format data as an **array of objects**, where each object has a `text` property.
 If the `propertyName` argument is set, each object will also have a property (denoted by the value of the `propertyName` argument) that will be a **boolean**.
 Only one of the objects (the "primary item") will have this custom property set to `true`.

+### Simple List Events that can be attached to Kiln-Input using kiln.js

+* **add**	- Emitted when an item is added to the list, returns the added value.
+* **remove**	- Emitted when an item is removed from the list.
+Returns the index of the removed item.

 ---